jeubanks/hubitat-mqtt-bridge/README.md

 ```
 {PREFACE}/{DEVICE_NAME}/${ATTRIBUTE}
 ```
-__PREFACE is defined as "smartthings" by default in your configuration__
+__PREFACE is defined as "hubitat" by default in your configuration__

-For example, my Dimmer Z-Wave Lamp is called "Fireplace Lights" in SmartThings.
+For example, my Dimmer Z-Wave Switch is called "Family Room Lights" in Hubitat Elevation.
 The following topics are published:

 ```
 # Brightness (0-99)
-smartthings/Fireplace Lights/level
+hubitat/Family Room Lights/level
 # Switch State (on|off)
-smartthings/Fireplace Lights/switch
+hubitat/Family Room Lights/switch
 ```

 The Bridge also subscribes to changes in these topics, so that you can update the device via MQTT.

 ```
-$ mqtt pub -t 'smartthings/Fireplace Lights/switch'  -m 'off'
+$ mqtt pub -t 'hubitat/Family Room Lights/switch'  -m 'off'
-# Light goes off in SmartThings
+# Light goes off in Hubitat Elevation
 ```

 # Configuration